canonical/tmate-ssh-server-operator/docs/how-to/get-server-config.md

 ### Get server config

-To retrieve the server configuration used for tmate client (contents of `.tmate.conf`), use the following action.
+To retrieve the server configuration for tmate client (contents of `.tmate.conf`), run the following action.

 ```
 juju run tmate-ssh-server/0 get-server-config
 ```

-The output should look something similar to the contents below:
+The output should look similar to the contents below:

 ```
 Running operation 1 with 1 task